niekp/trusted-devices-caddy/README.md

 ## How It Works

-1. **Trusted IP Access**: Request from trusted IP → generates token → sets cookie → allows access
+1. **Trusted IP/UA Access**: Request from trusted IP or with trusted User-Agent → generates token → sets cookie → allows access
-2. **Token Validation**: Request with valid cookie → allows access (any IP)
+2. **Token Validation**: Request with valid cookie → allows access (any IP or UA)
-3. **Denied Access**: No valid cookie or trusted IP → 403 Forbidden
+3. **Denied Access**: No valid cookie or trusted IP/UA → 403 Forbidden

 ## Troubleshooting